New study examines pain and adherence in patients switching to concentrated adalimumab

 Summary

-This study involved 324 adults with conditions like Crohn's disease, arthritis, or psoriasis who switched from a standard adalimumab injection to a higher-concentration version.
-Researchers measured injection site pain and how well patients stuck with the new treatment over 180 days.
-The goal was to see if the switch reduces pain and improves satisfaction.
+This study involved 324 adults with conditions like Crohn's disease, arthritis, or psoriasis who switched from a standard to a higher-concentration form of adalimumab (AVT-02).
+Researchers measured injection site pain and how well patients stuck with their treatment over 180 days.
+The goal was to see if the new formulation causes less pain and improves quality of life.

 Get updates